galaxyproject/training-material/topics/galaxy-project/tutorials/introduction/tutorial.md

 > - Need to invent a descriptive approach.
 {:  .tip}

-## Structure of this guide
+## Structure for the field guide

+- A useful field guide must break all the complexities into more manageable chunks so the reader is not overwhelmed.
-- The project exists in the context of a global open science ecosystem so that context is an essential part of a complete description.
-The reader is assumed to have some experience of these external issues.
+- Describing the project is further complicated because it functions in, and depends on the context of the global open science ecosystem.
+That context is an essential part of a complete description but is itself complex.
+The reader is assumed to be familiar with the external issues, since they are not addressed further in this material.
 - Successful projects are complex, and each has particular complexities, so there are many alternative ways to describe them.
-Here we adopt one arbitrary but useful starting point, with three categories in the form of a simple model:
+- Here we adopt one arbitrary but useful starting point, with three high level categories that are related in the following model:

 ### People + resource inputs = project outputs

-- This simple equation summarise the complicated project, allowing a logical division of material for the field guide, to make it easier to break down some of the complexity.
+- This simple equation summarise the complicated project and provides a logical division of material, to make it easier to break down some of the complexity.
 "Details" tabs below show more overview information about them.
-- The field guide is divided into three corresponding sections.
+- The main part of the field guide is divided into corresponding sections.
 In practice, the project depends on them all, efficiently working together.
 Galaxy flourishes, because all these parts govern themselves in an efficient and productive collaboration.

 > <details-title>People working together make the project possible</details-title>